Updated August 21, 2018

-"High" season in the Eastern Caribbean typically begins in December and runs through April, luring numerous "snowbirds" who want to flee winter in the U.S., Canada and Europe.
-Some cruise lines offers warm weather cruising to the Caribbean, which is an increasingly family oriented summer destination.
-And while many cruse lines then deploy ships to other destinations for warmer weather cruising, some stay put, offering year-round itineraries.
+"High" season in the Eastern Caribbean typically begins in December and runs through April, luring those who want to flee winter in the U.S., Canada and Europe.
+Some cruise lines offers summer cruising to the Caribbean, which is an increasingly family oriented destination.

-Choosing an itinerary is pretty easy if you're just shopping for islands in the Eastern Caribbean -- there's little of the exotic here.
-Most ships visit the mainstream ports -- the U.S. Virgin Islands' St. Thomas, for one.
-St. Maarten's another.
-Tortola, the biggest British Virgin Island, is increasingly popular.
+Choosing an itinerary is pretty easy as most ships visit the mainstream ports such as the U.S. Virgin Islands' St. Thomas and St. Maarten in the Netherlands Antilles.
+Tortola, the biggest British Virgin Island, is also popular.
 San Juan, Puerto Rico's capital city, is not only a daytripping port, it also serves as a jumping-off spot for ship embarkations.

 More challenging in planning your cruise is determining your embarkation port and your cruise length; these are only complicated because there are so many options from which to choose.

-Traditional Eastern Caribbean Itineraries: If ports of call tend toward the predictable, passengers on Eastern Caribbean cruises at least can pick from a wide range of ships that serve the region on its traditional (seven-night) voyages departing from Miami, Ft.
+Traditional Eastern Caribbean Itineraries (San Juan,St. Thomas, St. Maarten, Bahamas): If ports of call tend toward the predictable, passengers on Eastern Caribbean cruises at least can pick from a wide range of ships that serve the region on its traditional seven-night voyages departing from Miami, Ft.
 Lauderdale and Port Canaveral (near Orlando).
 The options abound year-round.
-These include Royal Caribbean's Mariner of the Seas (Port Canaveral), Carnival Victory (Miami), Celebrity Century (Ft.
-Lauderdale), Golden Princess (Ft.
-Lauderdale), and Holland America's Zuiderdam (Ft.
-Lauderdale).

-New York is one city that's really exploded as an embarkation port for Caribbean cruises -- not just during the summer, but also in the winter as well.
-Among the ships targeting family vacations in warm weather months include Royal Caribbean's Explorer of the Seas and Princess' Caribbean Princess.
+New York is one city that's really exploded as an embarkation port for Caribbean cruises -- not just during the summer, but in the winter as well.
+Among the cruise lines targeting the mid-Atlantic market: Royal, Celebrity and Norwegian.